 Process

-Only healthcare professionals with the right permissions can access patient information which could identify that patient, such as their name, NHS number or address.
+Within the data provider’s environment, before the dataset is pseudonymised and ingested into CADRE, only healthcare professionals with the right permissions can access patient information which could identify that patient, such as their name, NHS number or address.

 • Cambridge and Peterborough NHS Foundation Trust

-• Cambridgeshire Community Services NHS Trust
+• East of England Community Health and Care NHS Trust

 • Cambridge University Hospitals NHS Foundation Trust